Lerma, State of Mexico: The municipality

+Smaller communities

+Crafts are still practiced in a number of smaller communities in the municipality.

+In San Pedro Tultepec, rattles, dolls and other toys are made.
 San Pedro Tultepec is known for the production of rustic and European style furniture as well as fireworks.
 It is one of the major producers of traditional Mexican rustic furniture in the Mexico City area.
 About 80% of the village's population of 15,000 is dedicated to furniture making.
 The community also has a Furniture Festival each year.
 The town is also known for its veneration of the Virgin of Candelaria which is celebrated every year on 2 February.
 The day is celebrated with traditional dance, fireworks, amusement rides and various religious activities.
 Food featured is mole rojo and rice.
 The town is surrounded by a number of lagoons, making fishing and duck hunting popular here.
 However, both these activities have been negatively affected by the dumping of garbage and other contaminants in the waterways.

+San Migul Ameyalco specializes in embroidered items such as napkins and tablecloths with some fireworks made here as well.
+Elaborate adornments for church doors called "portadas" are made with agave, flowers and other plants in Huitzizilapan and Xochicuautla.
+Traditional clay comals are made in Santiago Analco, San Pedro Tultepec, and San Miguel Ameyalco.

 Economy

 The Mexican division of Nissin Foods has its headquarters in Lerma.